djetzen/flask_workshop/exercises/sixth/sixth.md

 - Finally let your application run by calling in a CMD `python3 -m exercises.sixth.sixth`.
 Please note, that the CMD needs to be called in square brackets and each word needs to be separated.

-Build your docker image with `docker build -t flask_sixth -f exercises/sixth/Dockerfile .` and let it run with `docker container run -p 5000:5000 flask_sixth `.
+Build your docker image starting from the base folder of this repository with the command `docker build -t flask_sixth -f exercises/sixth/Dockerfile .`.
+Afterwards start the container with `docker container run -p 5000:5000 flask_sixth `.
 Open up `localhost:5000/hello` in your browser and have a look, whether the container is working as expected.